codebased-sh/codebased/ROADMAP.md

 ## Roadmap (ranked priorities):

+- Display preview on the right side
+- Reset cursor position after new search
 - Exact match search on names
 - Highlight relevant parts of the matched code
 - Reranking?